 We know how hard it can be to maintain all the responsibilities you have as a professional while struggling with substance use.

 Mild to moderate symptoms

 Our clients typically have mild to moderate issues with drinking or drug use.
-Most of our clients come once a week for an hour.
+Most of our clients come once a week for an hour, but there are options for more than once a week, and group work.
 We also do not request or offer drugs screens, as our clients are typically not court-ordered to treatment.

-Many professionals avoid needed treatment due to concerns with privacy.
+All clients deserve privacy in treatment.
+Many clients avoid needed treatment due to concerns with privacy and stigma.

-Often substance use programming is through community mental health centers or specific substance use clinics that have a broad mix of clients in a big setting.
+Often substance use programming is through community mental health centers or specific substance use clinics in a large setting.
 Professionals can find themselves potentially in groups with other clients they know, creating uncomfortable dual relationships and concerns about confidentiality.

-Our services are all delivered in individual sessions, either in-person or by telehealth.
+Our individual sessions can be delivered either in-person or for extra privacy, by telehealth.

 Our clinicians use a compassionate and integrated approach, individually tailored to meet the needs of each client.
 Substance use treatment may include the following:

 - Cognitive behavioral therapy

 - Dialectical behavioral therapy